Hochstein names expressive arts department chair

-The Hochstein School appointed Jennifer Phillips to succeed Maria Battista-Jancock in June as chair of the expressive arts department.
+The Hochstein School appointed Jennifer Phillips to succeed Maria Battista-Hancock in June as chair of the expressive arts department.

 Phillips currently works in the department as a music therapist, a position she’s held since August 2017, and an internship supervisor.
-She and Battista-Jancock will work together to ensure a smooth transition.
+She and Battista-Hancock will work together to ensure a smooth transition.

 “I’m confident that Jennifer’s passion and dedication for the field, for her fellow creative arts therapists and interns, and for our clients will serve us well,” said Margaret Quackenbush, president and executive director of Hochstein.
 “We are fortunate to have such a strong team of faculty members in music, dance and art therapy, and I look forward to working with Jennifer and the rest of the team to continue to develop our programs.”